-Located in the south of Epernay, Côte des Blancs wine region expends on 20 km with 3300 hectares.
-The region includes twelve villages whose 6 are classified Grand Cru.
+Located in the south of Epernay, Côte des Blancs wine region expends 20 km with 3300 hectares.
+The region includes twelve villages whose 6 are classified as Grand Cru.

 Thanks to the hillsides east orientation, the west wind protects the vineyard.
 Côte de Blancs is special because it benefits from the oceanic climate as well as continental.
 So it gets a lot of sunshine and the perfect temperature for the development of Chardonnay.
 The soil is mainly composed of limestone.

 The main grape variety is the Chardonnay which represents 95 % of the total wine region.